geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-05-26/meeting-transcript.md

 ##### **Chenyu** [[00:52:06](https://www.youtube.com/watch?v=bktO9YRV8pc&t=3126)]
 I'll move it up there.
 Okay, okay.
-It's like...
+It's like..
 Yeah, yeah, yeah.
-Also...
+Also..
 Go ahead.
 Oh, yeah, yeah.
 No, go ahead.
 Sorry.
-I mean, the...
+I mean, the..

 ##### **Geohot** [[00:52:23](https://www.youtube.com/watch?v=bktO9YRV8pc&t=3143)]
 Motivation is in that tweet exchange.
 And we definitely should also test some of this.
-For example, our Lama of, I don't know, some examples, we just convert everything to Flow16 because it worked.
+For example, our LLaMA of, I don't know, some examples, we just convert everything to Flow16 because it worked.
 But I'm pretty sure that also hurts the output of these tokens.
 So it would be nice.
 I think once someone fix this, we can also add it to the Chrome Job CI so this is tracked periodically.